101 definitions of business development

 Maybe I love so much business development exactly because of that!

 94. Business developers are forward fighters from our companies.
-We want to bring solutions to customers, make them happy, many times, despite themselves.
+We want to bring solutions to customers, and make them happy, many times, despite themselves.
 We are a kind of nurse!

 95. Really caring about my partners and customers.
 That’s the only way to sustainable growth.